UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. attribute:: lodManager

-      Return the :class:`KX_LodManager` of this KX_GameObject.
+      Return the lod manager of this KX_GameObject.
-      We need to access lodManager to set attributes of levels of detail for this KX_GameObject.
-Example:
+      Needed to access to lod manager to set attributes of levels of detail of this object.
-      KX_GameObject.lodManager.lodLevel[0].distance = 25.0.

-      :type: :class:`KX_LodManager` (read-only)
+      :type: :class:`KX_LodManager`

    .. method:: endObject()